BLOODSHED-10/The Drama at the Ark’s Exit

 1: He waited for an explicit order to exit

-The Hebrew word selected here for “He told,” dee-ber, hints for a harsh tone, a command (Rashi.)
+The Hebrew word selected here for “He told,” dee-ber, hints for a harsh tone, a strong command (Rashi.)

 2: He wouldn’t leave YHVH’s protection

 In the Ark, there was neither sorrow nor death.
 The wolf did not prey on the lamb, and a child could play on the snake’s pit.
-Why should he leave that Kingdom of MERCY to live under the Angel of Death?
+Why should he leave such a wonderful Kingdom of MERCY to live again under the presence of the Angel of Death?

 3: He did not want to leave the holiness of the Ark